1. What is Concrete Scanning?

 2. When would you use Concrete Scanning?

-Concrete scanning can be used to determine the size and layout of steel reinforcement within concrete elements, e.g. beams, columns etc., to help determine their structural capacity – so decisions can be made without invasive investigation
+Concrete scanning can be used to determine the size and layout of steel reinforcement within concrete elements such as beams, columns etc., to help determine their structural capacity – so decisions can be made without invasive investigation.

 3. What are the Benefits of Concrete Scanning?